 At this point, I felt that the students had a strong enough knowledge base in which to proceed with an interdisciplinary artmaking experience that directly connects culture and artmaking.
 The project was first inspired by an article I read as an undergraduate written by my then professor Dr. Melanie Davenport titled Using Simulations to Ground Intercultural Inquiry in the Art Classroom (2003).
 “Becoming members of distinct, emergent communities, constructing shared cultural understandings through dialogue within the group, creating artifacts of both practical and aesthetic use, and finally, dealing with problems of interpretation and evaluation provides students the scaffolding to construct further understandings about the intercultural processes that contribute to the evolution of visual culture over time” (Davenport, 2003).
 In her article, Davenport discusses how simulation can be a helpful tool for exploring cultures in a way that invites students to walk in another’s shoes while enabling the maker to better understand their own shoes.
 “Viewing the visual world through an intercultural lens adds a much needed cosmopolitan perspective (Appiah, 1998) to the consideration of the visual manifestations of culture, past and present, and the interactional processes that shape our world” (Davenport, 2003).

 Another student in Dr. Davenport’s class, my friend Laura Hein, an art teacher in North Carolina, took Melanie’s idea and ran with it in a fun way.
 She groups her students together and gives each group odd materials with which they are asked to construct an original culture which culminates in the sharing of objects and stories from each group.
 One example I remember was a culture that worshipped chickens because they had received feathers as one of their materials.
 She inspired me to design my own lesson based on Davenport’s article.
 In my case, I wanted to constrain my students not just with materials, but with a realistic scenario as well.
 I had recently discovered Jared Diamond’s book Guns, Germs & Steel and had loved it.
 Diamond wishes to understand modern day disparities between cultures by tracing back the most significant catalysts for change throughout time.
-What advantages enabled some cultures to dominate others and is it possible to identify the origins of those advantages?
+What advantages enabled some cultures to gain power and influence over others and is it possible to identify the origins of those advantages?
 Was it differences between the people?
 Or was it a difference of circumstance?
 As you can guess from the title of the book, Diamond identifies circumstance and not inherent difference as the key.
-This isn't to say that cultural forces like colonialism and racism didn't drive these disparities, but its that technological factors such as the invention of guns and steel are what allowed the latter to spread around the world, as well as biological factors such as germs, as having played some of the most significant roles in human history.
+This isn't to say that cultural forces like colonialism and racism didn't drive these disparities, but its that technological factors such as the invention of guns and steel are what allowed the latter to spread around the world, as well as biological factors such as germs which accompanied globalization, as having played some of the most significant roles in human history.
 But beyond these factors, well beyond recorded history, Diamond identifies that luck, essentially where you were born including your geography and resources, as being the earliest factors that contributed to the growth and spread of some communities and the later challenges of others.
 Being at the crossroads of trade also brought invention and developing beasts of burden as an energy source eased labor which allowed for surplus and more advanced tools and weapons.